Camorra: History

 The trial attracted much attention among newspapers and the general public, both in Italy and the United States, including by Pathé's Gazette.
 The hearings began in 1911.
 After 17 months, the often tumultuous proceedings ended with a guilty verdict on 8 July 1912 against defendants who included 27 leading Camorra bosses.
 They were sentenced to a total of 354 years' imprisonment.
 Enrico Alfano, the main defendant and nominal head of the Camorra, was sentenced to 30 years.

-The Camorra was never a centralised organisation, but instead a loose confederation of different, independent clans, groups or families.
-Each group was bound by kinship ties and controlled economic activities that took place in its particular geographic territory.
-Each took care of its own business, protected its territory, and sometimes tried to expand at another group's expense.
-There was some minimal coordination to avoid mutual interference.
-The families competed to maintain a system of checks and balances among equal powers.
+The Camorra has never been a unified, centralised organisation, but instead a loose confederation of different, independent clans, groups or families.
+Each group is bound by kinship ties and controlled economic activities that took place in its particular geographic territory.
+Each clan takes care of its own business, protects its territory, and sometimes tries to expand at another group's expense.
+There is some minimal coordination to avoid mutual interference.
+The families compete to maintain a system of checks and balances among equal powers.

 One of the Camorra's strategies to gain social prestige was and remains political patronage.
 The family clans became the preferred go-betweens of local politicians and public officials because of their grip on the community.
 In turn, the family bosses used their political sway to assist and protect their clients against the local authorities.
 Through a mixture of brute force, political status, and social leadership, the Camorra clans gained ground as middlemen between the local community and bureaucrats and politicians at national level.
 They granted privileges and protection, and intervened in favour of their clients, in return for their silence and connivance against local authorities and the police.
 With their political connections, the heads of the major Neapolitan families became power brokers in local and national political contexts, providing Neapolitan politicians with broad electoral support, and in return receiving benefits for their constituency.

+From the 1950s until the 1980s, the Camorra played a central role in the cigarette smuggling trade, making Naples the hub of this illicit activity.
+The smuggling networks extended throughout Italy and beyond, with the trade offering economic relief in a post-war economy struggling with hardships.
+Smuggling became a key economic lifeline, and fast boats, known as "scafi blu," were used to transport the contraband while evading authorities.
+Prominent figures like Pio Vittorio Giuliano and Michele Zaza profited from this illegal trade, using the proceeds to expand their criminal empires.
+The competition for control over smuggling routes led to increased violence between rival clans.
+For many Neapolitans, cigarette smuggling became a vital part of life, not only as a criminal endeavor but also as a means of survival amid economic hardship.